Ryo-N7/Ryo-N7.github.io/_posts/2018-10-04-visualize-weather-in-japan.md

 ![](..\assets\2018-10-04-visualize-weather-in-japan_files\region_plot.png)

 These prefectures are divided into the official regional divisions of Japan.
-Although they are not official administritative units in any shape or form, things like weather reports use these regions to report the weather.
+Although they are not official administrative units in any shape or form, things like weather reports use these regions to report the weather.
 We can see that with Okinawa being part of the Kyushu region it drastically skews the average while Hokkaido is the only prefecture in its region.
 For a deeper analysis it might be prudent to divide the prefectures a bit differently!

 We can look at bar graphs and other usual types of visualizations but for those not familiar with Japanese prefectures the results may not be obvious, unique, or wouldn't provide much of a geographical context to the data.
 In the above plots you had to just trust what I was saying about the prefectures to be true.
 So let's try plotting the data on top of a map of japan!

 I'll use [gganimate](https://github.com/thomasp85/gganimate) to cycle through each of the days in the summer months.
-The `JMAStats` package also comes with some very nice color/fill palettes for both relative and absolute scales, you can access them by calling `jmastats:::jma_pal()`.
+The `jmastats` package also comes with some very nice color/fill palettes for both relative and absolute scales, you can access them by calling `jmastats:::jma_pal()`.

 ``` r
 j_temp_map_stations_df %>%